Success Stories

 Nevada (Lake Tahoe Basin)

 Complaints concerning bears were unacceptably high through 2000.
-Public education and bear-proof dumpsters have led to the first decline in complaints (see report – figure 12).
+Public education and bear-resistant dumpsters have led to the first decline in complaints (see report - figure 12).
 One hundred seventy-five complaints per year around the year 2000 were reduced to just over 100 in 2003.

 New Jersey